lnader/oo-api-v3/auth.md

            "role" : "developer",
            "entitlements": ["create_project", "create_template", "create_pod"]
          }

+Review: Can you define entitlements?
+What OpenShift resource does it map to?
+Also, as noted, if this is an **account** then password and username do not belong on this resource, they belong on the identity.

 The following parameters are optional:
 - password - a temporary password will be generated if not provided.